Buy or Sell Vipshop Holdings Limited (VIPS) Stock Now | Don't Try to Be a Top Gun

 VIPS’s Market Performance

-VIPS stocks went up by 7.34% for the week, with a monthly jump of 9.69% and a quarterly performance of 5.72%, while its annual performance rate touched -25.37%.
-The volatility ratio for the week stands at 4.30% while the volatility levels for the past 30 days are set at 5.34% for Vipshop Holdings Limited.
-The simple moving average for the period of the last 20 days is -0.43% for VIPS stocks with a simple moving average of 15.02% for the last 200 days.
+VIPS stocks went down by -12.22% for the week, with a monthly drop of -3.88% and a quarterly performance of -8.82%, while its annual performance rate touched -26.60%.
+The volatility ratio for the week stands at 4.47% while the volatility levels for the past 30 days are set at 5.52% for Vipshop Holdings Limited.
+The simple moving average for the period of the last 20 days is -11.80% for VIPS stocks with a simple moving average of 2.68% for the last 200 days.

 Analysts’ Opinion of VIPS